 Interest Expense.
-During the period from April 24 through June 30, 2021, we recognized interest expense of \$4.9 million related to new debt on the Effective Date.
-Additionally, during the Successor period, we recognized incremental interest expense of \$2.2 million as a result of the change in classification of our leases of Well Control Equipment from operating leases to finance leases on the Effective Date.
+During the three months ended September 30, 2021, we recognized interest expense of \$6.9 million related to new debt incurred on or after the Effective Date and incremental interest expense of \$2.8 million as a result of the change in classification of our Well Control Equipment leases.